Skip to content

 • Freight: Serves several small industries in Johnson City, plus does interchange work for CSX and NS.

-• Clinchfield Connection: Johnson City TN
+• CSX Clinchfield Connection: Johnson City TN

-East Tennessee Railway and the Clinchfield
+East Tennessee Railway Map

 Links for More Information